 This Member Handbook is part of our contract with you.
 This means that we must follow all of the rules in this document.
-If you think we have done something that goes against these rules, you may be able to appeal, or challenge our action.
-For information about how to appeal, see Chapter 9, or call 1-800-MEDICARE (1-800-633-4227).
+If you think we have done something that goes against these rules, you may be able to appeal, or challenge, our action.
+For information about how to appeal, refer to Chapter 9 or call 1-800-MEDICARE (1-800-633-4227).

 You can ask for a Member Handbook by calling Member Services at 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week.
-You can also see the Member Handbook at AetnaBetterHealth.com/illinois or download it from this website.
+You can also refer to the Member Handbook at AetnaBetterHealth.com/Illinois or download it from this website.

-The contract is in effect for the months you are enrolled in Aetna Better Health Premier Plan MMAI between January 1, 2021 and December 31, 2021.
+The contract is in effect for the months you are enrolled in Aetna Better Health Premier Plan MMAI between January 1, 2022 and December 31, 2022.